dyllandry/logseq/pages/LMS Project.md

 - capabilities
 	- teachers and students can both use this
 	- teachers can create classes & add students to them
+	- student gets an email to go register
 	- teachers can create assignments with attachments
 	- students can submit their work to an assignment
 	- teachers can grade student's submissions & leave comments